Okay Kaya

-Kaya Wilkins (born August 14, 1990), better known as Okay Kaya, is a Norwegian-American musician born in New Jersey.
+Kaya Wilkins (born August 14, 1990), better known as Okay Kaya, is an American-Norwegian musician.

 Biography

 Wilkins was born in New Jersey and raised in Nesoddtangen, four miles outside of Oslo.
 Raised by her mother along with five brothers, she has both Scandinavian and African-American roots.

 Wilkins' first release under the moniker of Okay Kaya was the song "Damn, Gravity", which was released in 2015.
 Three years later, she released her first full-length album, Both.
 The album was recorded with her boyfriend Aaron Maine of the band Porches.
 In 2020, Wilkins released her second full-length album as Okay Kaya, titled Watch This Liquid Pour Itself, via Jagjaguwar.
 The album received three out of five stars from The Guardian.
 Her cover of Cher's Believe was featured in the HBO show Industry.

 Wilkins acted her first role in the Norwegian drama Thelma.
 In August 2020, she released her mixtape Surviving is the New Living.

+Wilkins has collaborated with the musical artist Baba Stiltz.
+In 2025 they released their collaborative album, Blurb.
+Her song "Nightswimming", which is a cover of R.E.M's single by the same name, is featured in the soundtrack to Jane Schoenbrun's film Teenage Sex and Death at Camp Miasma.

+Personal life

+Wilkins is married to the British musician Oli Burslem.
+Together they form the alternative rock band, Beguiling Junior.
+After spending time living in the United States and Germany, Wilkins currently resides in Norway.